harvardinformatics/informatics-website/docs/events-workshops/index.md

 _Check back for more details and registration links!_

 !!! warning "This is a Tentative Schedule"
-    **Until registraition links appear, dates and topics are subject to change.**
+    **Until registration links appear, dates and topics are subject to change.**

 #### The Baton Pass: Data Onboarding and Offboarding (week of August 25)